Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Watchdog/Simple WDT.rst

 Feed the Dog
 ^^^^^^^^^^^^

 If you have a dog in your home.
-You need to feed that dog at a regular interval. if you can’t feed one day, it will bite you!
+You need to feed that dog at a regular interval. if you can't feed one day, it will bite you!
 And likewise, this is the working logic behind the watchdog timer.

 |image01|